Lesson Plan - Get It!

 - Relative location describes a place with respect to its environment and its connection to other places, e.g., the ice cream shop is located 4 doors down from the shoe store on the left-hand side of Main Street.

 You will be delving into the world of imaginary lines, the lines that divide our planet and allow us to precisely reference any point on the face of this Earth.
 These lines are called latitude and longitude.

 Understanding Time Zones, from Darron Gedge's Geography Channel:

 Strangest Time Zones of the World, by WonderWhy:

 How Many Countries Are There?, from CGP Grey:

-If having a visual helps you understand the material better, print these basic outline maps for your records:
+If having a visual helps you understand the material better, check out these maps from Maps of the World:

 Continue on to the Got It? section to practice your geography skills!